lawrennd/talks/_information/information-energy-and-intelligence.md

 \notes{\figure{\includediagram{\diagramsDir/ml/correlated_velocities007}{70%}}{Samples from *correlated* Gaussian variables that represent vertical and horizontal velocity.}{correlated-velocities-7}}

+\include{_physics/includes/jaynes-maximum-entropy.md}

+\subsection{Waterhouse, MacKay and Robinson}

+\notes{For me, I first saw this form of variational optimisation through @Waterhouse-bayesian96 work on Bayesian Mixtures of Experts.}

+\figure{\includepng{\diagramsDir/ml/waterhouse-mackay-robinson-separable-posterior}{90%}}{Paragraph from @Waterhouse-bayesian96 just after equation (10) introducing a separable (mean-field) approximation to the full Bayesian posterior and the independent optimisation of each component.}{waterhouse-mackay-robinson-separable-posterior}
+\slides{From @Waterhouse-bayesian96}

+\notes{This approach became a mainstay of the variational Bayesian approach to machine learning.}

-\newslide{The Classical Observer}
+\subsection{The Classical Observer}

-\figure{\includediagramslide{\diagramsDir/physics/observer-eye}{60%}}{A classical physics observer: watching from outside the system, never disturbing it.
+\figure{\includediagramclass{\diagramsDir/physics/observer-eye}{60%}}{A classical physics observer: watching from outside the system, never disturbing it.
 Shortly, we will see what happens when the observer steps inside.}{fig:observer-eye}

 \include{_physics/includes/observer-outside.md}
 \include{_physics/includes/observer-inside.md}